kirtanmodi/secret-santa/README.md

 This program assigns secret children to each employee for a Secret Santa game.
 It takes a list of employees and their email IDs, along with the previous year's assignments, and generates new assignments for the current year.

+## Solution Overview

+1. The solution uses the `fs` module and `csv-parser` library to read and parse CSV files.
+2. The `readCsv(fileName)` function reads a CSV file and returns a promise that resolves to an array of objects, where each object represents a row in the CSV file.
+3. The `assignSecretChildren(employees, previousAssignments)` function takes an array of employee objects and an array of previous assignment objects as input.
+It generates new secret Santa assignments for each employee, avoiding any conflicts with previous assignments.
+It returns an array of new assignment objects.
+4. The `getRandomEmployee()` function is a helper function used by `assignSecretChildren()` to randomly select an employee for assignment, ensuring that the selected employee meets all the assignment criteria.
+5. The `isAssignedPreviously()` and `isAssignedInCurrentYear()` functions are helper functions used to check if an employee has been assigned to the same employee previously or to another employee in the current year, respectively.
+6. The `writeSecretSantaAssignments(assignments, fileName)` function takes an array of assignment objects and a file name as input.
+It generates a new CSV file with the assignments.
+7. The `validateCsvData(data, expectedFields)` function is a helper function used to validate the CSV data and ensure that it has the expected format and fields.
+8. The `runSecretSantaGame(employeeListFile, previousAssignmentsFile, resultFile)` function is the main function that orchestrates the Secret Santa game.
+It reads the employee list and previous assignment files, validates the data, generates new assignments, and writes the result to a new CSV file.

 ## Installation

 To use this program, follow these steps: